gcky/etl-project-website/user-docs.md

 ### Find & Replace

 This feature gives you the flexibility to perform custom text transforms on a column by replacing certain specified values.
-By default, upon clicking the *Replace* button, Tungsten will look for records that **completely** matches your input in the *String to match* field, and replace them with the input in the *Replacement string* field.
-If the *Match Regular Expression* option is checked, then Tungsten will replace matched strings inside each record with the replacement string.
+By default, upon clicking the *Replace* button, Willow will look for records that **completely** matches your input in the *String to match* field, and replace them with the input in the *Replacement string* field.
+If the *Match Regular Expression* option is checked, then Willow will replace matched strings inside each record with the replacement string.
 For example, replacing 'Acton' with 'Harrow' yields the following results.

 <table>
 <tbody><tr class="headerRow"><td>Original</td>